omarelsadanyy/Task_5/README.md

 ## How to Run
 1. Install Dart ([guide](https://dart.dev/get-dart)).
-2. Save the program in a file, e.g., `categorize_numbers.dart`.
+2. Save the program in a file, e.g., `Odd_Even.dart`.
 3. Run it in the terminal:
    ```
-   dart categorize_numbers.dart
+   dart Odd_Even.dart
    ```